x0urc3/varint/README.md

 fiddling adds a non nigligible overhead.
 Benchmarks comparing prefix en postfix code show indeed that prefix code is more performant when coded in Go.

-There exist other encoding as the one use by SQLight, but we don't discuss them here.
+There exist other encoding as the one use by SQLite, but we don't discuss them here.

 ## Usage